cncf/glossary/content/en/container-orchestration.md

 ## What it is
 [Container](/container/) orchestration provides the ability to manage and automate the lifecycle of containerized applications in dynamic environments.
 This includes different aspects that are also pursued by [Cloud Native Technologies](/cloud-native-tech/) and [Cloud Native Apps](/cloud-native-apps/), such as: deployment, (auto)scaling, auto healing and monitoring.
-It functions like a data center operating system (OS), managing [containerized](https://glossary.cncf.io/containerization/) applications that run across a [distributed system](https://glossary.cncf.io/distributed-systems/) (just like the OS on your laptop that manages your apps).
+It functions like a data center operating system (OS), managing [containerized](/containerization/) applications at scale (just like the OS on your laptop that manages your apps).

 ## Problem it addresses
 Container usage began to grow significantly, bringing varying degrees of orchestration and cluster management capabilities.